Trip SummarySee full itinerary

-Hiiii Real Gappers, welcome to the Galapagos!
+Welcome to the Galapagos!
 We'll spend the first couple of nights of this epic adventure in the city of Quito in mainland Ecuador; when you arrive at Quito International airport you'll be transferred to your accommodation to get a good nights sleep.
-On day 2 we'll have an introduction- which is the perfect chance to get to know everybody and meet our in country Real Gappers!
+On day 2 we'll have an introduction- which is the perfect chance to get to know everybody and meet our in country!

 After our little intro sesh, we'll transfer over to Santa Cruz, which hosts the largest human population of any of the islands.
 Some of the highlights of your stay in Santa Cruz include:

-During the second week of our Real Gap Galapagos adventure we'll transfer via speedboat to the island of San Cristobel.
+During the second week of our Galapagos adventure we'll transfer via speedboat to the island of San Cristobel - which is an unguided part of the trip.
 The type of volunteer work you do will depend on the time of year, you are there but you will always be given plenty of time to explore these epic islands.

 The final part of your Galapagos adventure unfolds on the picturesque island of Isabela.
 Your activities here may include: